freenet/web/content/dev/index.md

-# Development
 +++
-title = "Development"
+title = "Build on Freenet"
 +++

-# Development
+# Build on Freenet

-This is the development page.
+This is the Build on Freenet page.